-- 1. Figure depreciation, beginning with the year you no longer use the property more than 50% for business, using the straight line method. - 2.
-Figure any excess depreciation (include any section 179 deduction on the property in figuring excess depreciation) and add it to: - a.
+- 1. Figure depreciation, beginning with the year you no longer use the property more than 50% for business, using the straight line method (ADS). - Figure any excess depreciation (include any section 179 deduction on the property in figuring excess depreciation) and add it to: - a.
 Your gross income, and - b.
 The adjusted basis of your property.

-For more information, see Recapture of Excess Depreciation under What Is the Business-Use Requirement in chapter 5 of Publication 946.
+For more information, see Publication 946.